 \subsection{Model Construction}

-Just as forward Euler integration can cause penetration in continuous-time simulators (see Section \ref{subsec:SimulationBackground}), it can also cause impulses to act on separated contacts if applied to our impact model \eqref{eq:multicontact}.
+Just as forward Euler integration can cause penetration in continuous-time simulators \citep{Halm2018}, it can also break the inelastic condition if applied to our impact model \eqref{eq:multicontact}.
 To rectify this issue, we develop an approximate, implicit, and discrete integration scheme.
-Our method takes a simulation step by finding a contact impulse increment $\bar \Force$, such that
+Our method takes a simulation step by finding a small contact impulse increment $\Force$: